jocelynmutso/documentation-test/src/markdown/001_advanced_operations/000_lists.md

 ![List 5](advancedoperations/list5.png)

 **Insert the list at the response level.
-Create a group, then create a response of type Choice or Multi-choice within that group.**
+To do this, create a group, then create a response of type Choice or Multi-choice within that group.
+Finally, select and insert the list.**

 ![List 6](advancedoperations/list6.png)